trackabout/login-ad/login-ad.md

     -   Set Serial Numbers

 -   **Order Cancellation Reason Codes** — This new page lets you manage your order cancellation codes.
-You can view and edit existing codes and add new ones, and activate or deactivate both new and existing codes.
+You can view and edit existing codes and add new ones and activate or deactivate both new and existing codes.

     Access to the new page can be set by user permission (_Edit Order Cancellation Reason Codes_ and _View Order Cancellation Reason Codes_).

 #### Fixes

 -   **Production Record** — No longer shows Palletise Empties actions other than the most recent.

 -   **Customer > Rental Dashboard** — Duplicate balances are no longer erroneously displayed when using Tiered Rental methods.

 ## TrackAbout Mobile 7

 #### Enhancements

 -   **Locate** — The user’s working location is now automatically selected as the default location.
 The user can select a different location if needed.

--   **Customer Tracking Portal**  — You can now give your customers the ability to create and submit orders themselves using the new TrackAbout Mobile 7 Create Order action.
+-   **Customer Tracking Portal** — You can now give your customers the ability to create and submit orders themselves using the new TrackAbout Mobile 7 _Create Order (Customer Portal)_ action.

     Features: